 The LandSeaLot Integration Labs (LILs) will support LandSeaLot’s mission to develop an observation strategy along the Land-Sea Interface (LSI) as testing centres designed to pilot the proposed actions and improvements derived from the project as well as to inform a community-based observation strategy in selected regions.
 The LandSeaLot Integration Labs will be dynamic testing grounds and will provide insights into the feasibility and challenges encountered to ease the development of The LandSeaLot Common Observation Strategy.

-The LandSeaLot Integration Labs (LILs) will address the main land-sea interface societal challenges: 1) assessment of lateral carbon fluxes and marine carbon stocks, 2) prediction and adaptation to climate change threats and 3) reduction of land-based pollution and conservation of biodiversity.
+The LandSeaLot Integration Labs (LILs) will address the main land-sea interface area societal challenges: 1) assessment of lateral carbon fluxes and marine carbon stocks, 2) prediction and adaptation to climate change threats and 3) reduction of land-based pollution and conservation of biodiversity.
 This will provide improved models and forecasting capacity.

 Assessment of lateral carbon fluxes and marine carbon stocks